jon-yosh/game-development-documentation/README.md

 Welcome to our game development documentation repository!
 This repository serves as a centralized hub for all our game development documentation, built with React to display markdown files in an organized and accessible format.

-## 📁 Repository Structure

-This repository is designed specifically for documentation purposes, with React handling the display and navigation of markdown content.
-Each article maintains its own version history through our branching and file management system.

 ## 🌿 Branch Naming Convention

 When creating or updating documentation, follow this strict branch naming convention: